Philoscia affinis Verhoeff, 1908

 It can be found under stones and dead wood, or among accumulations of leaf-litter.

-This summary is based on Gregory, 2020.
-An updated distribution map and species account is given in Gregory (2024)
+This summary is based on Gregory, 2020, updated in Gregory (2024).

 References